boostorg/hof/doc/src/variadic.md

 Description
 -----------

-The `variadic` function adaptor converts the arguments to the function to a tuple.
+The `variadic` function adaptor converts the arguments of the function to a tuple.

 Synopsis